Carter G. Phillips

-Carter is a member of the American Law Institute and the American Academy of Appellate Lawyers, and is a Fellow of the American College of Trial Lawyers.
+Carter is a member of the American Law Institute, the American Academy of Arts and Sciences and the American Academy of Appellate Lawyers, and is a Fellow of the American College of Trial Lawyers.
 In 2016, Carter joined the board of the Women in Law Empowerment Forum.
 He is the Chair of the Federal Circuit Advisory Council, a trustee and treasurer of the Supreme Court Historical Society, and he formerly served on the Board of Governors of the Federal Circuit Bar Association.
 He also serves on the Board of Directors of the National Chamber Litigation Center, the public policy law firm of the U.S. Chamber of Commerce.
 Carter received the 2014 Distinguished Alumni Award from Northwestern Law School.
 He received the Honorary Degree, Doctor of Public Service, from The Ohio State University in 2011, and the Ohio State Alumni Professional Achievement Award in 2007.
 Also in 2007, Carter received the Lewis F. Powell Award for Business Advocacy given by the National Chamber Litigation Center.
 Before that, Carter received Northwestern University’s Alumni Service Award in 2006, and its Alumni Merit Award in 1998.
 He also received the Rex Lee Advocacy Award from the J. Reuben Clark Society in 2001.
 Carter is a member of the Advisory Committee of The Ohio State University College of Arts and Sciences, and a Board member of the OSU Foundation.
 He serves on the Advisory Committee of the Georgetown University Law Center’s Supreme Court Institute.

 Carter has a long history of participation in civic and philanthropic endeavors.
 An adjunct professor at Northwestern University School of Law, as well as a member (and former chairman) of the Dean’s Advisory Committee, Carter is co-director of the University’s U.S. Supreme Court Clinic.
 Since 2006, Sidley has sponsored the clinic, which primarily represents indigent criminal defendants.
 Clinic students draft briefs and identify court of appeals’ decisions as candidates for petitions for a writ of certiorari, all in partnership with the firm’s pro bono program.
 Carter also regularly participates in events organized by the DC Bar Foundation, including one in 2012 that benefitted the Foundation’s Loan Repayment Assistance Program (LRAP).
 LRAP helps D.C. poverty lawyers pay their educational debts while earning a public interest salary, essentially increasing the compensation of the attorneys serving Washington, D.C.’s most vulnerable residents.